 In 2006, Dame Kiri released an album with celebrated composer, Karl Jenkins.
 'Kiri Sings Karl' marks their first collaboration and marries the distinctive musical world of Jenkins to the unique vocal talents of Dame Kiri.
 Described as songs of mystery and enchantment, the album features five works by Karl, including In Paradisum, and some wonderful songs by the late Argentinean composer, Guastavino.

-Not only does she have her own foundation helping young New Zealand students, but Dame Kiri also teaches each July at the Solti Te Kanawa Accademia in Italy as well as doing master classes around the world including the Met, where she is currently performing and teaching.
+Not only does she have her own foundation helping young New Zealand students, but Dame Kiri also teaches each July at the Solti Te Kanawa Accademia in Italy, along with masterclasses around the world including the Met.